 Prison escapee Danelo Cavalcante captured after 2-week manhunt, Pennsylvania police say

-The two-week search for a convicted murderer who escaped from a Pennsylvania prison ended Wednesday after Danelo Cavalcante was captured, police said.
-The Pennsylvania State Police said they would hold a news conference at 9:30 a.m.
-ET announcing details of the capture.
+The two-week search for a convicted murderer who escaped from a Pennsylvania prison ended Wednesday after Danelo Cavalcante was captured, officials said.
+Pennsylvania Governor Josh Shapiro and Lt.
+Col. George Bivens of the Pennsylvania State Police confirmed at a news conference that Cavalcante was apprehended just after 8 a.m., by members of a tactical team leading the manhunt.
+No shots were fired.

-Cavalcante was arrested in a wooded area inside the perimeter set up by law enforcement, a law enforcement source told CBS News senior investigative producer Pat Milton.
-He was arrested without incident around 8 a.m. today by members of the task force.
+Cavalcante was arrested in a wooded area inside the perimeter set up by law enforcement, a law enforcement source told CBS News senior investigative producer Pat Milton early Wednesday, noting that he was arrested without incident.

 Images from CBS Philadelphia's chopper showed a crew of officers in camouflage escorting Cavalcante.
-The escaped prisoner apprears to be wearing a Philadelphia Eagles sweatshirt.
+The escaped prisoner appeared to be wearing a Philadelphia Eagles sweatshirt in the footage.
+It was taken after tactical teams converged on an area near their search perimeter in northern West Chester County, where an aircraft had picked up a heat signal overnight, Bivens said.

+The heat signal was detected after 1 a.m., and at that point, the aircraft began to track it.
+However, lightning storms moving through the region prevented the craft from continuing its flight and tactical team members instead formed a new perimeter around the spot where the heat signal had shown up.
+The manhunt resumed Wednesday morning.

+"They were able to move in very quietly they had the element of surprise," Bivens said.

 Authorities said Tuesday Cavalcante stole a rifle from a Chester County garage and evaded shots fired by the homeowner as he fled the scene.
 Cavalcante, who was convicted of first-degree murder in 2021, escaped from Chester County Prison in West Chester at around 8:45 a.m. on Aug.
 31.